jake-87/blog/content/blog/isabelle-autocorres-tut.md

 This might also take a second.

-We choose to use `skip_word_abs`.
+We choose to use `skip_word_abs`, skipping the "word abstraction" that can turn integers into Isabelle `nat`s.
 This makes unsigned integers perform modular arithmetic instead of using overflow checks; this has positives and negatives.
-Read the README for more.
+Read the README for more, but perhaps you can guess why this is advantageous in our case?
+(Hint: is `sum` overflowing allowed?)

 Again, you can use `print_theorems` to see what this gives you.
 Of particular interest is `list_sum'_def`.
 This is the monadic embedding of our function.